doa379/status/README.md

 `(status | while read LINE; do xsetroot -name "$(echo $LINE)"; done)`

 The utility also captures keyboard events and execs a corresponding shell script.
 The user should be part of the group "input".
-Programs requiring super user access (sudo) such as power states or other hardware access should make the necessary allowances in the sudoers file.
+Programs requiring super user access (sudo) such as power states or other hardware access should make the necessary authorization in the sudoers file.

 `#/etc/sudoers.d/local`\
 `%users ALL= NOPASSWD: /usr/local/bin/zzz, /usr/local/bin/backlight`